 If you're expecting or planning to have a baby, one of the people with whom you need to make an appointment is your dentist.
 This advice may seem surprising – after all, there's no popular correlation between your teeth and pregnancy.
 Nevertheless, there is an increased risk for oral disease when in this condition.
 Hormonal fluctuations, changes in eating patterns and a less-than-perfect oral hygiene routine are often to blame.
 So, to avoid a toothache during pregnancy or any other dental problem, your best strategy starts with a dental visit.

 Both dentists and obstetricians prefer that women see a dentist before becoming pregnant.
-This way, the office can do a thorough check-up and cleaning, as well as treat any existing dental problems, giving you one less thing to worry about for nine months.
+This way, the office can do a thorough checkup and cleaning, as well as treat any existing dental problems – giving you one less thing to worry about for nine months.
 But if you're already pregnant, there's no reason to skip your regularly scheduled appointment.

 Occasionally, in the second trimester, a raw-looking swelling of gum tissue called a "pregnancy tumor" grows between the teeth.
 These tumors bleed easily and may be the result of excessive plaque.
 Be sure to see your dentist if you suspect you have a pregnancy tumor, but the good news is they usually go away after the baby is born.

 Your dental health is an important part of your general health and the health of your baby.
-That is why, for a safe and healthy pregnancy, dentists and obstetricians encourage women to make their mouth a priority.
+This is why, for a safe and healthy pregnancy, dentists and obstetricians encourage women to make their mouth a priority.